victorgao0308/Flash-Cards-App-Full-Stack/README.md

 open two terminals; `cd` into `client` on one, and into `server` on the other.
 Then, on the client terminal type `npm start`, and in the server terminal type `npm start dev`.

 NOTE: The current database setup is with a local one, so if you want database integration, you will need to create your own local psql database.
+The app will still work without a database; information will be stored in the local storage of the browser.